hisamafahri/codefly/README.md

 ## Development

+Create `.env.local` file in the root of this project, and fill the values just like the [`.env.example`](.env.example) file.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev